Benawi/Microverse-HTML-CSS-project/README.md

 # Microverse Trials
-This project was created by Habtamu Alemayehu and shelynna mckynhills as part of the Microverse's admission process.
+This project was created by Habtamu Alemayehu and Endris  as part of the Microverse's admission process.